 But one thing they are not good at is 4k random writes and rewrites.
 These are small writes throughout a disk and consist of about 25% of all hard drive activity on a computer.
 Almost every action you take and even routine log file updates trigger these updates so they are very important for performance.

 To show you the difference in performance I have developed a benchmark that anyone can run and uploads the results to the site.
-Click here to learn more about the benchmark and results.
+Click here to see benchmark results.

 As you can see all of the top spots in the results are held by solid state drives.
 Further, solid state drives beat the fastest MicroSD cards by about 300%.